Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-\end{proof} This is the negative effect that is mitigated using the proposed approach. }
+\end{pf} This is the negative effect that is mitigated using the approach proposed in the following section.

-\subsection{1D restraining}
+\subsubsection{1D restraining}

-\red{ In order to combat the oscillations while still keeping the required agility of the multi-robot system, we propose to exploit the sensory model as follows.
-Consider that if the error $\Delta_m[k]$ is large compared to $\sigma_m[k]$ then $\Delta_m[k]$ consists predominantly from the true error $\Delta_d[k]$ with the additive measurement noise being a minor component.
-On the other hand, if the agent is measured to be close to $d$ and $\Delta_m[k]$ becomes small compared to $\sigma_m[k]$, the measured error becomes likely to stem predominantly from observation noise.
-In other words, the closer the agent measures itself to be to the desired state $d$, the more likely it is that correcting the error $\Delta_m$ is unnecessary and will increase $\Delta_d$ by retreating or by overshooting the target.
+In order to reduce the oscillations while maintaining the required agility of the multi-robot system, we propose to exploit the sensory model as follows.
+Consider that the measured control error (as defined in eq.~\eqref{eq:1d_merr}) comprises of the true control error and the measurement noise:

+Therefore, if $\Delta_m[k]$ is large compared to $\sigma_m[k]$ then $\Delta_m[k]$ likely consists predominantly of the control error $\Delta_d[k]$ with the measurement noise $e_m[k]$ being a minor component.
+On the other hand, if the state $x[k]$ is sufficiently close to $d$ so that $\Delta_m[k]$ is small compared to $\sigma_m[k]$, the measured control error $\Delta_m[k]$ likely stems predominantly from the measurement noise.
+In other words, the closer the agent measures the desired state $d$ to be, the more likely it is that correcting the measured control error $\Delta_m[k]$ is unnecessary and such correction may in fact increase the true control error $\Delta_d[k]$ by needlessly retreating or by overshooting the target.
 If this is not taken into account, an agent near $d$ will tend to frequently change its direction of motion, which is contrary to our goals.
-Thus, if $\Delta_m[k]$ is large compared to $\sigma_m[k]$ then the measured difference vector can be safely applied in a proportional control for rapid convergence, while if $\Delta_m[k]$ is small \wrt{} $\sigma_m[k]$ then the control action should be suppressed.
+Thus, if $\Delta_m[k] \gg \sigma_m[k]$ then the measured difference vector can be safely applied in a proportional control, enabling rapid convergence.
+Conversely, if $\Delta_m[k] \ll \sigma_m[k]$ then the control action should be suppressed to minimize reaction to noise.

 In order to derive a modified action satisfying these requirements, we first propose an abstract control scheme with a region of passivity around the desired state.
-As before, the system has dynamics of the form
+Assuming the same dynamics as in eq.~\eqref{eq:base_dynamic}, we define a new control law